-Mat is the ultimate outsider, a stranger in a strange land doing his best to fit in.
+Mat is the ultimate outsider, a stranger in a strange land doing his best to survive and to fit in.
 He has hopes, dreams, desires, and a mission.
 He has a lot to give and he also wants his piece of the American pie.
 This is his new home after all.
-Yet everything is difficult for him because he is so different from everyone else.
-He wants to embrace his new home planet and its people, but he is not accepted or tolerated in return.
-He feels truly alienated.

 "This is a knockout premise, and those are very rare.”